-- SHaRE is piloting a Winter Break Housing program for 2019-2020.
-Information can be found here for students who need housing from December 18 - January 2 and during January 2 - January 20.
+- Information can be found here for students who need housing from December 18 - January 2 and during January 2 - January 20.

 - Students will need to check out with their RA before they leave the halls for Winter Break.
 Make sure that all electrical devices are unplugged and that refrigerators are cleaned out.
 Nothing is more welcoming in January than to come into a room and open a refrigerator that has month-old leftovers inside.